Christina Hendricks: 2016–present: Good Girls and other roles

-Personal life
+Personal life and public image

 On October 11, 2009, Hendricks married actor Geoffrey Arend.
 Ten years later it was announced that they had separated, with a divorce finalized in December 2019.
-As of 2021, she is in a relationship with camera operator George Bianchini.
-They announced their engagement in March 2023.
+Since 2021, she has been in a relationship with camera operator George Bianchini.
+They announced their engagement in March 2023, and married on April 20, 2024.

+Hendricks commented in September 2010 that the media is too focused on women's bodies and not their actual talents.
+"I was working my butt off on Mad Men and then all anyone was talking about was my body."